open-sori/snapctl/README.md

 Get information about various Snapcast components:

-- `get server`: Get information about the server
 - `get streams`: Get information about all streams
 - `get stream <STREAM_ID>`: Get information about a specific stream
 - `get groups`: Get information about all groups